StockSharp/doc/pt/topics/api/indicators/list_of_indicators/bull_power.md

 - força compradora a subir em conjunto com uma EMA a subir confirma a força da tendência.
 - O preço a fazer novos máximos sem leituras mais altas de força compradora forma divergência baixista.
-- Combine Bull e força vendedora com a EMA do preço para avaliar a estrutura completa do [raios de Elder](elder_ray.md).
+- Combine força compradora e força vendedora com a EMA do preço para avaliar a estrutura completa de [raios de Elder](elder_ray.md).

 ![indicator_bull_power](../../../../images/indicator_bull_power.png)